On posets, monomial ideals, Gorenstein ideals and their combinatorics: Abstract

 \section{Abstract}

-In this article we first compare the set of elements in the socle of an ideal of a polynomial algebra $K[x_1,\ldots,x_d]$ over a field $K$ that are not in the ideal itself and Macaulay's inverse systems of such polynomial algebras in a purely combinatorial way for monomial ideals, and then develop some closure operational properties for the related poset ${{\nats}_0^d}$.
+In this article we first compare the set of elements in the socle of an ideal of a polynomial algebra $K[x_1,\ldots,x_d]$ over a field $K$ that are not in the ideal itself with Macaulay's inverse systems of such polynomial algebras in a purely combinatorial way for monomial ideals, and then develop some closure operational properties for the related poset ${{\nats}_0^d}$.
 We then derive some algebraic propositions of $\Gamma$-graded rings that then have some combinatorial consequences.
 Interestingly, some of the results from this part that uniformly hold for polynomial rings are always false when the ring is local.
-We finally delve into some direct computations, w.r.t.~a given term order of the monomials, for general zero-dimensional Gorenstein ideals and deduce a few explicit observations and results for the inverse systems from some recent results about socles.
+We finally delve into some direct computations, in relation to a given term order of the monomials, for general zero-dimensional Gorenstein ideals, and we deduce a few explicit observations and results for the inverse systems from some recent results about socles.